ishitachaturvedi/ishitachaturvedi.github.io/_posts/2025-02-03-Reflections-through-grad-school.md

 CPUs emerged as a natural next step.
 I'd always found parallelism fascinating.
 GhOST had clearly shown us there was still untapped performance in existing architectures.
 So if going deep (with OoO) on a wide machine (many threads) had its benefits on the GPU, why don't we go wide (more SMT) on deep machines (OoO) on the CPU?
 Great!
 But how exactly?

-That's when I hit another wall: scaling CPU threads isn’t limited by usefulness, but by area and power—OoO execution is resource-intensive.
+That's when we hit another wall: scaling CPU threads isn’t limited by usefulness, but by area and power—OoO execution is resource-intensive.
 What if we combined OoO and InO threads in the same core, creating a truly asymmetric SMT CPU?
 The idea of mixing thread types, which run simulanesouly, sharing front-end and back-end resources, seemed genuinely exciting (and mildly terrifying).
 Now the real question emerged: how on earth do I build this?

 <h2> Implementing the idea </h2>